Kunjana Ghimire

-Kunjana Ghimire (कुञ्जना घिमिरे; born 29 June 1984), popularly known by her serial name Suntali (सुन्तली), is a Nepalese philanthropist, comedian, actress and a social worker.
+Kunjana Ghimire (कुञ्जना घिमिरे; born 29 June 1984), popularly known as Suntali (सुन्तली; a character of Meri Bassai played by her), is a Nepalese philanthropist, comedian, actress and a social worker.
 She is one of the main characters of the Nepali TV series Meri Bassai.
 She is considered one of Nepal's most talented actresses because she had played various roles in her own sitcom Meri Bassai.
 She is highly devoted towards in social work in Nepal.

 Early life

 She was born in the Lalitpur District of Nepal where her early life and schooling were completed.
 She used to help her father in his field during her schooling.
 She used to perform dancing during her school life.
 Her dances were well appreciated by many people.
 So, she ran away from this field hoping to be a good dancer, actor, and comedian.
 Her first successful career as an actor was Meri Bassai.
 There, she met Sitaram Kattel and got love marriage with him in 2009.